 Gill Nicol trained as an artist and has over twenty-five years experience in the arts.
 She has worked for numerous organisations including engage (national association for gallery education), Ikon Gallery (Birmingham), mac (midlands arts centre, Birmingham), Tate Liverpool, Spike Print Studio and Arnolfini in Bristol.
 She spent four years with alias (artist-led initiatives advisory service), working as a consultant to artist groups based in the South West, and worked for nearly two years with ArtMatrix, offering professional development advice for over 200 creative people in Bristol and Wiltshire.
-She has written feasibility studies, business plans and raised funds for a number of projects; a recent example being a succesful capital bid to Arts Council England, South West to matchfund investment gained from East Devon District Council for the growth and expansion of Thelma Hulbert Gallery in Honiton.
+She has written feasibility studies, business plans and raised funds for a number of projects; an example being a succesful capital bid to Arts Council England, South West to matchfund investment gained from East Devon District Council for the growth and expansion of Thelma Hulbert Gallery in Honiton.

 - The Visitor Experience Programme, an Arts Council England funded programme looking at the quality of experience for the casual visitor to ten contemporary art galleries across the South West, West and East Midlands